ClementLaval/unanime/README.md

 Stop and remove animation from browser.

 #### .seek(number)
-Go to a specific moment of animation (number from 0 to 1).
+Go immediatly to a specific moment of animation (number from 0 to 1).

+#### .scrub(number, options)
+Go smoothely to a specific moment, new direction is calculed from the previous position, pass pinOptions as second argument ({smoothness: 0.05, delay: 0} // default)

 &nbsp;